metacpan/metacpan-cpan-extracted/distros/G/Graphics-ColorNames/README.md

 - Support for Perl versions earlier than 5.10 will be removed sometime in 2019.
-- Autoloaded color name methods will be removed.
 - The tied interface will be removed, but implemented in a separate module for users that wish to use it.
 - The namespace for color schemes will be moved to the